GNUKalashnikov/Jenkins_complete_automation/README.md

 # **Concepts & Tools:**
-- in this project we will be hosting our apllication in a two-tier architecture (internet-facing-app & secure Database)
+- in this project we will be globally deploying our apllication in a two-tier architecture (internet-facing-app & secure Database)
 - **AWS** for infrastructure
 - **Jenkins** for automation (CI/CD pipeline)
 - **github** as remote repository hold our latest/most recently updated version of application